Acropolis Museum Tickets and Information

 About the Acropolis Museum in Athens

+The museum's collection is focused on artefacts that were found on the Acropolis and includes sculptures, architectural fragments, pottery, and other objects that date back to the Greek Bronze Age and to Roman and Byzantine Greece.
 The most famous exhibits include the ‘Parthenon Marbles’, also known as the ‘Elgin Marbles’, which were removed from the Parthenon by Lord Elgin in the early 19th century and are now a subject of controversy between Greece and the United Kingdom.

-- Ground Floor 'Gallery of Acropolis Slopes': You can see archaeological finds the slops of the Acropolis which include Neolithic remains, sacred sanctuaries to deities including Dionysus and Asclepius and other artefacts that cover up to the 6th century AD.
+- Ground Floor 'Gallery of Acropolis Slopes': You can see archaeological finds from the slops of the Acropolis which include Neolithic remains, sacred sanctuaries to deities including Dionysus and Asclepius and other artefacts that cover up to the 6th century AD.

 - First Floor 'Acropolis Gallery': This floor has various sections that includes some of the finds from the Acropolis dating from 2nd millennium BC to the end of antiquity.
 It includes relics such as Mycenaean pottery, tools and fragments found from the ancient defensive walls.
 Its also got a section of masterpieces from the 7th century to early 5th century.
-Sculpture fragments on display also include Erechtheion Temple of Athena Nike, and Propylaea, including the famous Caryatids.
+Sculpture fragments on display also include 'Erechtheion Temple of Athena Nike', and Propylaea, including the famous Caryatids.

 - Third Floor 'The Parthenon Gallery': A glass-walled section which replicates the original Parthenon's inner structure and you can see friezes, metopes and pediment figures.
 A lot of them are displayed in original context.